SillyFreak/typst-crudo/src/lib.typ

 /// )
 /// ````)
 ///
-/// - raw-block (content, str): a single `raw` element or (multi line) string
-/// - ..line-numbers (arguments): any number of line number specifiers, as described above
-/// - zero-based (boolean): whether the supplied numbers are one-based line numbers or zero-based
-///   indices
 /// -> content
+#let lines(
+  /// a single `raw` element or (multi line) string
+  /// -> content | str
+  raw-block,
+  /// any number of line number specifiers, as described above
+  /// -> arguments
+  ..line-numbers,
+  /// whether the supplied numbers are one-based line numbers or zero-based indices
+  /// -> boolean
+  zero-based: false,
-#let lines(raw-block, ..line-numbers, zero-based: false) = {
+) = {
   assert(line-numbers.named().len() == 0, message: "only positional arguments can be given") let line-numbers = line-numbers.pos()